DelazJ/QGIS-Documentation/docs/training_manual/grass/grass_setup.rst

 |basic| |FA| Using the GRASS plugin
 ...............................................................................

 #.
-Click on the :guilabel:`Plugins --> GRASS --> Open Mapset` menu next to the
+Click on the :menuselection:`Plugins --> GRASS --> Open Mapset` menu next to the
-   :guilabel:`Plugins --> GRASS --> New Mapset` menu that we saw in the previous section.
+   :menuselection:`Plugins --> GRASS --> New Mapset` menu that we saw in the previous section.

 #.
 Browse to the GRASS database folder: be careful!
 You must choose the parent folder,
    not the GRASS Mapset one.
 Indeed GRASS will read all the ``Locations`` of the